 Here you can find a general market research survey template you can use to understand basic attitudes and demographic information about your target market.

 In this article, you will find a template and a detailed guide on conducting and analyzing market research surveys.
-Or you can preview all of the free survey templates available to LeadQuizzes users.
+Or you can preview all of the survey templates available to LeadQuizzes users.

 Why You Should Conduct Market Research Survey